eenblam/RepCalc/README.md

 The primary function of this replacement tool is to allow the user a means of manipulating the IDs of transposable elements so as to influence their inclusion in the calculation of total interspersed repeats in WG and ROI.
 It is also useful when performing MXROI on the same data, as this keeps the results from displaying different classes across outputs.

 There are only a few basic syntax rules to be concerned with.
--”Match” and “Replacement” patterns may be separated by one of two characters, the colon ( : ) or the equality/assignment operator, ( = ).
+- ”Match” and “Replacement” patterns may be separated by one of two characters, the colon ( : ) or the equality/assignment operator, ( = ).
--Only one “Match : Replacement” (or “Match=Replacement”) statement may be provided on one line.
+- Only one “Match : Replacement” (or “Match=Replacement”) statement may be provided on one line.
--Users may include comments in a config file using the # or ; characters.
+- Users may include comments in a config file using the # or ; characters.
 Lines beginning with either character will be skipped when the config file is read by RepCalc.
--White space at either end of a string, or about the “/”, is stripped and ignored.
+- White space at either end of a string, or about the “/”, is stripped and ignored.
 However, including white space within a class or subclass will produce an error.
 That is, “Class / Subclass” is legal, but “Class/Sub class” is not.

 Finally, RepCalc accepts the $ and * characters as primitive wildcards.  $ may be used in a pattern to match any class, and * may be used in a pattern to match any subclass.
 In the match expression, $ should appear only left of the /, and * should appear only on the right.
 In either case, the wildcard will be ignored if not given alone - hence, our description of the wildcard as primitive.
 When either wildcard is properly used in a match expression, the user may then include the wildcard in the replacement pattern.
 Again, this feature has not been extended to allow for the use of wildcards to match within a class or subclass via regular expressions.
 The use of wildcards works only for matching and replacing entire classes or subclasses.[a]
 Also note that $ is not treated as a wildcard in the subclass region of a match expression, and * is not treated as a wildcard in the class region of a match expression.